angelinkatula/Prepcrossening-BBR-from-Datafordeleren/README.md

-# Preprossesing BBRdata from Datafordeleren
+# Preprossesing BBR data from Datafordeleren

 A Jupyter Notebook to preprocess BBR data downloaded from Datafordeleren and to save it as a .csv, .geojson or .shp formats.